-Ginger beer is a beverage typically consumed during Christmas time in many Caribbean households.
+Ginger beer is a beverage typically consumed during Christmas time in many Caribbean households, but also enjoyed throughout the year.
 A classic ginger beer is made by soaking grated ginger and various spices in water.
-It is placed in sunlight for a few days to ferment.
+It is stored in a cool place for a few days to ferment.
 After the fermentation process, the mixture is strained, sweetened, then served over ice.
 It certainly has a bite and packs a punch with its fruity notes and warm aroma, provided by the clove, cinnamon, and citrus peel.
 You can find ginger beer in local grocery stores, but there is no comparison to the homemade version, simply because of fresh taste.

 It took me years before I could drink a single glass of ginger beer.
 I was never a huge fan.
 It is truly one of those beverages that you'll either love or hate.
 I disliked the one thing that everyone seemed to love about it; that burning sensation in your throat after one sip.
 Some say that's how you can tell a good ginger beer, from a bad one- the burning.
 The type of burning that will, "put hair on your chest" as my dad would say, haha!
 People also seemed pretty proud if they were able to tolerate the bite.
 Not me, I'm quite okay with backing down.